LaurentOngaro/UEVaultManager/README.md

 optional arguments:
-  -h, --help            show this help message and exit --platform <Platform>
+  -h, --help            show this help message and exit --csv                 List asset in CSV format
-                        Platform to fetch game list for (default: Mac on macOS, otherwise Windows)
-  -T, --third-party, --include-non-installable
-                        Include apps that are not installable (e.g. that have to be activated on Origin) --csv                 List asset in CSV format
   --tsv                 List asset in TSV format --json                List asset in JSON format